statamic/v2-docs/content/pages/2.addons/2.anatomy/10.controllers/index.md

 A common use case for addons is to be able to have a form, which would need to be handled somehow.
 You could submit that form to the method a controller would handle.

-Whenever a request is made to `/!/foo/bar`, it will be routed into a corresponding controller method.
+Whenever a request is made to `/!/foo/bar`, it will be routed into a corresponding controller method, prefixed with the HTTP verb used.
+The method will be converted to camel case.

-In this case, assuming there is an addon named `Foo`, it's `FooController.php`'s `bar` method will be called.
+For example, assuming there's an addon named `Foo`:

+- GET request to `/!/Foo/barBaz` or `/!/Foo/bar_baz` will call `FooController@getBarBaz`.
+- POST request to `/!/Foo/barBaz` or `/!/Foo/bar_baz` will call `FooController@postBarBaz`, etc.

+If you're familiar with Laravel, this can be thought of as similar to `Route::controller()`.

 Note that the `/!/` in the URL is customizable, so when outputting form actions, you can use the [$this->actionUrl()](/addons/helpers#actionUrl) helper.